Azure/iot-edge-opc-proxy/readme.md

 |------|-------------|
 |master|[![Build status](https://ci.appveyor.com/api/projects/status/do87bhdyyykf6sbj/branch/master?svg=true)](https://ci.appveyor.com/project/marcschier/iot-gateway-opc-ua-proxy/branch/master) [![Build Status](https://travis-ci.org/Azure/iot-edge-opc-proxy.svg?branch=master)](https://travis-ci.org/Azure/iot-edge-opc-proxy)|

-# Azure IoT Edge Reverse OPC Proxy
+# Azure IoT Edge Open Protocol Connector Proxy

-Using the Azure IoT Edge Reverse Proxy, client applications can connect to devices in the local gateway network and exchange transparent payloads, allowing developers to implement applications in Azure where the command and control protocol layer resides in the cloud.
-An example for where this can be used is for tunneling OPC-UA binary protocol (secure channel) from a cloud application to a machine on the factory network, or tunneling SSH to an IoT device behind a firewall and thus follows a [service-assisted communication pattern](https://blogs.msdn.microsoft.com/clemensv/2014/02/09/service-assisted-communication-for-connected-devices).
+Using the Azure IoT Edge Open Protocol Connector Reverse Proxy, client applications can connect to devices in the local gateway network and exchange transparent payloads, allowing developers to implement applications in Azure where the command and control protocol layer resides in the cloud.

+An example for where this can be used is for tunneling OPC-UA binary protocol (secure channel) from a cloud application to a machine on the factory network, or tunneling SSH to an IoT device behind a firewall.

 The proxy only requires port 443 (outgoing) open to the Internet.